Welcome to ROOSTERGNN Academy!

 Important note: the tuition fee stated is the exact amount in Euros to be received by the ROOSTERGNN Academy.
 Students are responsable for inquiring with their bank about possible wire transfer fees, and if so, for covering fees incurred by their bank.

-All tuition fees are subject to the program, please see the links above.
+All tuition fees are subject to the program, please see the specific program links for details.

 With the goal of supporting the future of journalism education, RGNN Academy offers scholarships for young journalists.